Tietoevry-Create/Pitch-stats/README.md

 To deploy your changes to the hosted Sanity Studio, run `sanity deploy` from the `studio` directory.

 For now, the hosted Studio lives in  [https://stats.sanity.studio/](https://stats.sanity.studio/)

+## Web app

+This procject uses Next.js for the web part.

+To run the app, navigate to the `web` directory, change your node version to at least 16.

+Then run `npm install`, then `npm run dev` to run the development version of the app, which can be seen at [http://localhost:3000](http://localhost:3000).

+To learn more about Next, go to - [Next.js Documentation](https://nextjs.org/docs) or [Learn Next.js](https://nextjs.org/learn).